 Enabling dads in prison to share bedtime stories with their children

-Our HMP Norwich service won an award for the project last year, where more than 300 dads at the prison have been supported to choose, record and read a book over the past three years alone.
-Each one is made into a CD or online recording by the national charity Storybook Dads, who add in the music and sound effects before sending it to the family together with a copy of the book.
+Our prison pased services have been supporting the Storybook dads initiative for years.
+Dad's have been supported to choose, record and read a book which is then made into a CD or online recording by the national charity Storybook Dads, who add in the music and sound effects before sending it to the family together with a copy of the book.

 Supporting dads wanting to be better fathers... whatever their situation

 Sharon Berry, who founded the Storybook Dads charity, said: ''It can be quite difficult to run this scheme in prisons because of security and regime restrictions and each establishment may have its own set of challenges.
-Yet HMP Norwich has been able to successfully deliver Storybook Dads for many years and that means a lot of children's lives have been made happier because of it.''
+Yet the Spurgeons team have been able to successfully deliver Storybook Dads for many years and that means a lot of children's lives have been made happier because of it.''

 ''I miss my Daddy... when I feel lonely... hearing his voice makes me feel better.''

 One dad told Spurgeons: ''Making a recording is very important to me because it means I can still have some connection with my children while I am serving a prison sentence...
 I used to read to them all the time.
 This means I can still sort of be there for the children... being able to record a story for them really means a lot... so thank you.''

 Another chuckled as he read the story and hearing their Dad laughing was previous for his children ''the kids absolutely loved it; it made them happy to know I was happy... and it made their day to listen to their Dad reading them a story.''

 It can often be a memorable and emotional experience for the dads and gives the children the chance to listen to their Dad's voice whenever they want to - the timing and length of phone calls home is difficult to guarantee.
 It is a family reminder to let children know that they are loved and missed.

 ''That CD was brilliant - she loves it... she kept kissing it.
 It was really emotional thing for him to have done for her.''